A new characterization of the Hardy space and of other spaces of analytic functions

 \begin{theorem} The Dirichlet space is, up to a positive multiplicative factor, the only reproducing kernel Hilbert space of functions analytic in $\mathbb D$, for which the equality

-holds for the kernel. \end{theorem} Note that \eqref{dirich-equal} is not an equality in the Dirichlet space, but is an equality between analytic functions.
-For a similar characterization of the Fock space, see Proposition \ref{proposition-fock}.\\
+holds for its kernel, pointwise for $z,\w\in\mathbb D$. \end{theorem} Note that \eqref{dirich-equal} is not an equality in the Dirichlet space, but rather, an equality between analytic functions.
+We give a similar characterization of the Fock space in Proposition \ref{proposition-fock}.\\

-Our analysis suggests the following question: for which polynomial with two variables $p(x,y)$ the equation
+More generally, our analysis suggests a new direction in the study of the connections between reproducing kernel Hilbert spaces and operator models.
+In particular, the following question is of interest: For which polynomials of two variables $p(x,y)$ does the equation